-Following the increase of fuel cost and spending, the possibility of theft from remote installations or any other factors is certainly high.
-Consequently, monitoring fuel consumption of diesel engines becomes progressively important for transport industries in particular.
+Following the increase in fuel cost and spending, the possibility of theft from remote installations or any other factors is certainly high.
+Consequently, monitoring the fuel consumption of diesel engines becomes progressively important for transport industries in particular.

 Making this measurement, however, is not an easy task.
 The table below shows a hydraulic power pack running at a relatively constant speed, making the metering somewhat easier, as the ratio of maximum to minimum fuel consumption is small.
 Meanwhile, a commercial road vehicle would typically have a larger ratio compounding the metering issues.